 The cost of forest fire suppression is borne by the Municipality, as per the FPPA (Part VIII).
-However, a Municipality may prescribe cost collection from a landowner for fires that are in contravention of a bylaw(s), for example, a fire that is intentionally set without a burn permit.
-If it can be proven that the fire originated on Crown Land, the cost of suppression is covered by Ministry of Natural Resources and Forestry.
+However, a Municipality may prescribe cost collection from a landowner for fires that are in contravention of a bylaw(s), for example a fire that is intentionally set without a burn permit.
+If it can be proven that the fire originated on Crown Land, the cost of suppression is covered by MNRF.